jhyoon00/SJC_RacingSimulation/README.md

 The player controls a sports car racer.
 This is not a racing game, i.e. the player doesn't control the racer during a race.
 Instead, the player has control over the racer's decisions: which car to buy, which equipment to install or upgrade, which skills to train, which technicians to hire, which tournaments to compete in and using which car, etc. The game is essentially about making smart decisions to eventually become a successful racer.

 ### Interface
-Below is an outline of how the home screen might look:
+Below is a preview of how the home screen might look:
 ![interface outline](https://github.com/jhyoon00/SJC_RacingSimulation/assets/77221627/ada529c2-031f-470e-acc0-20148cde1393)
 The sections highlighted in _YELLOW_ are in-game **objects**.
 The sections highlighted in _GREEN_ are **actions**, meaning clicking them will allow the player to interact, such as entering a new window.